747309172a-cpu/Elite_Robots_CS_SDK_CSharp/doc/UserGuide/UserGuide.en.md

 ### 4.2 Use DLLs directly from Visual Studio on Windows

-**This workflow requires the following two DLL files**
+**This workflow has two DLL sets.**

+For basic APIs such as Dashboard, Primary, RTSI, Driver, and serial communication, copy:

 - `elite_cs_sdk.dll`: the managed C# wrapper
 - `elite_cs_series_sdk_c.dll`: the native C wrapper

+For plugin APIs or examples that use `KinematicsBase` or `PoseAlgebraBase`, also copy:

+- `elite_cs_series_sdk.dll`: the upstream C++ SDK DLL used by the C wrapper and plugins
+- `elite_kdl_kinematics.dll`: kinematics plugin, class name `ELITE::KdlKinematicsPlugin`
+- `elite_eigen_pose_algebra.dll`: Eigen pose algebra plugin, class name `ELITE::EigenPoseAlgebra`
+- `elite_pose_algebra.dll`: alternate pose algebra plugin, class name `ELITE::ElitePoseAlgebra`

 Recommended steps:

 1. Create a new `.NET 8` console project in Visual Studio.
 2. Add a reference to `elite_cs_sdk.dll` from this repository's build output directory.
-3. Copy `elite_cs_series_sdk_c.dll` into your application's output directory, or configure it to copy to `bin/Debug/net8.0/` or `bin/Release/net8.0/` during build.
+3. Copy the required native DLLs into your application's output directory, or configure them to copy to `bin/Debug/net8.0/` or `bin/Release/net8.0/` during build.
+4. If your program keeps plugin DLLs in a `libs` folder, pass that path to the plugin constructor, for example `Path.Combine(AppContext.BaseDirectory, "libs", "elite_kdl_kinematics.dll")`.
-4. Make sure the final runtime directory contains your app, `elite_cs_sdk.dll`, and the required native DLL.
+5. Make sure the final runtime directory contains your app, `elite_cs_sdk.dll`, and the required native DLLs.

 A minimal layout looks like this: